About Daggett County

 - This database provides information on business formation dates, registered agents, principal addresses, and current status.

-For comprehensive business entity information including corporations, limited liability companies (LLCs), partnerships, and trademarks, the Utah Department of Commerce, Division of Corporations and Commercial Code maintains the official state registry.
+For full business entity information including corporations, limited liability companies (LLCs), partnerships, and trademarks, the Utah Department of Commerce, Division of Corporations and Commercial Code maintains the official state registry.
 Professional and occupational licenses in Utah are regulated by the Utah Department of Commerce, Division of Occupational and Professional Licensing (DOPL), which oversees contractors, real estate agents, healthcare professionals, and dozens of other licensed professions.
 Sales tax licenses and employer registration are handled through the Utah State Tax Commission.

-Building permits, land use permits, and zoning matters in Daggett County are managed by the Daggett County Planning and Zoning Department, which can be reached through the county administrative offices at (435) 784-3218.
-Given the county's small size and reliance on federal lands, commercial development is limited and building permits are infrequent.
-The Flaming Gorge Chamber of Commerce serves the region and can be contacted for information about local business conditions and networking, though economic development resources are limited compared to more populous counties.
+Building permits, land use permits, and zoning matters in Daggett County are managed by Daggett County Planning and Zoning Department, which can be reached through Daggett County administrative offices for Given Daggett County's small size and reliance on federal lands, commercial development is limited and building permits are infrequent.
+The Flaming Gorge Chamber of Commerce serves Daggett County and can be contacted for information about local business conditions and networking, though economic development resources are limited compared to more populous counties.
+Daggett County does not impose a separate business license requirement for most business types, but specific activities may require county approval or permitting.

 Frequently Asked Questions